-Yet another kind of properties were formulated in response to the following question: We have shown that a user can only learn about updates to posts that were performed during times of public visibility or friendship, and about the last updates before these time intervals.
+We have shown that a user can only learn about updates to posts that were performed immediately before or during times of public visibility or friendship.
 But how can we be sure that the public visibility or the friendship status cannot be forged?

-We proved that this cannot be case, by showing that these statuses can only occur by the standard protocols.
+To address this type of questions, we complement our proved confidentiality properties by a form of accountability, showing that forging confidentiality-relevant roles cannot be achieved without identity theft.